Do infrared sauna sessions reap real health benefits? Here’s a look at the research.

 First, what’s an infrared sauna?

 Infrared saunas use infrared (IR) light to induce heat within the body.
 They emit wavelengths of light that your skin absorbs via convection.
-From there, your core temperature rises, and that’s when the wellness benefits are supposed to kick in.
+From there, your core temperature rises, and that’s when the wellness benefits are said to kick in.

 They’re differentiated by wavelength, and each is said to offer a unique advantage.
 However, far infrared rays are praised as the most beneficial.
 You’re likely to find this type at trendy infrared sauna spas from coast to coast.

 Are they different from traditional saunas?

 Also, standard sauna temperatures can reach as high as 195 degrees Fahrenheit.
 By contrast, infrared saunas only need to be heated to around 120 to 150 degrees Fahrenheit for IR light to optimally penetrate the body.

 Infrared sauna spas boast countless beauty and wellness benefits of IR therapy.
 But are they actually valid?
-Here are the verdicts:

 Anti-aging: it’s a toss-up

 Researchers looked into the effects of IR radiation on type I procollagen and MMP-1 (interstitial collagenase) levels.
 One-time IR exposure showed increased levels of type I procollagen and decreased MMP-1 within 24 hours.
 Conversely, regular IR exposure (three times a week over four weeks) showed the exact opposite.

 Image via @lucyontheground